-Unlike rules that simply impose specific limitations on beneficial tax treatment, some anti-abuse rules condition that treatment on it being generally consistent with the real economic effects.
-For example, IRC § 7701(o) sets out a definition of "economic substance" requiring that the underlying transactions affect the economic position of taxpayers "in a meaningful way" and have a "substantial purpose" apart from the "Federal income tax effects."
-Importantly-that section also provides that "any State or local income tax effect which is related to a Federal income tax effect shall be treated in the same manner as a Federal income tax effect."
+The general federal tax economic substance rule is set out in IRC § 7701(o).
+It requires that for the tax benefits of purported activities and transactions to be respected, they must also affect the economic position of the taxpayer "in a meaningful way" and have a "substantial purpose" apart from the "Federal income tax effects."
+This general rule also provides: "any State or local income tax effect which is related to a Federal income tax effect shall be treated in the same manner as a Federal income tax effect."
+That is, taxpayers cannot argue that transactions have a meaningful economic effect solely on the basis of the related state tax effects.
+But this raises two questions:

-But this raises two questions.
-First - what if, under this rule, the state tax effect is not "related to" a federal income tax effect?
-It could be argued, for example, that the effect of applying state sourcing rules to multistate income is not "related to" any federal tax effect, at least directly.
-Second - what about other anti-abuse rules that reference tax effects generally but lack § 7701's specific inclusion of state tax effects?
+- What if, under this rule, the state tax effect is not "related to" a federal income tax effect?
+It could be argued, for example, that the effect of applying state sourcing rules to multistate income is not "related to" any particular federal tax effect, at least directly. - What about other anti-abuse rules that reference federal tax effects generally but are silent as to how to treat the state tax effects?
+Would the assumption be that state taxes are an economic effect that might justify the federal treatment?